Mount Allison University: History

-The governance was modelled on the provincial University of Toronto Act of 1906 which established a bicameral system of university government consisting of a senate (faculty), responsible for academic policy, and a board of governors (citizens) exercising exclusive control over financial policy and having formal authority in all other matters.
-The president, appointed by the board, was to provide a link between the two bodies and to perform institutional leadership.
+The governance followed the University of Toronto Act of 1906, establishing a bicameral system with a senate managing academic policy and a board of governors overseeing financial policy and holding authority in other areas.
+The president, appointed by the board, served as the link between the two bodies and provided institutional leadership.

-American chemist James B. Sumner, who won the 1946 Nobel Prize in Chemistry, taught at Mount Allison as a teaching fellow beginning in 1910.

 By 1920, Mount Allison University had three faculties: Arts, Theology, and Engineering.
 It awarded the degrees of Bachelor of Arts (BA), Bachelor of Science (BSc), Bachelor of Divinity (BD), and Master of Arts.
 It had 246 male students and 73 female students, as well as 28 academic staff, all male.

+In 1941, Mount Allison was the first university in Canada to offer a Bachelor of Fine Arts (BFA) degree in visual arts, however the teaching of art at Mount Allison can be traced back to the opening of the Women's Academy in 1854.

-The closure of the School for Girls in 1946 and the Boy's Academy in 1953 coincided with a period of expansion and provided much-needed space for the growing university.
-In 1958, a period of construction and acquisition of buildings began, easing the strain of overcrowding at the institution.
-At this time the university board and administration decided to reaffirm the traditional aims of Mount Allison in providing a high-quality undergraduate liberal arts education, along with continuing to offer professional programs in already-established fields.
-As such, the university decided not to compete for new professional programs and generally avoided post-graduate course development.
+The closure of the School for Girls in 1946 and the Boy's Academy in 1953 provided space for Mount Allison University's expansion.
+In 1958, construction and building acquisitions eased overcrowding.
+The university reaffirmed its focus on high-quality undergraduate liberal arts education and existing professional programs, opting not to pursue new professional or post-graduate courses.

 The policy of university education initiated in the 1960s responded to population pressure and the belief that higher education was a key to social justice and economic productivity for individuals and for society.
 Mount Allison University was established by the Mount Allison University Act, 1993.

 Mount Allison University's arms and badge were registered with the Canadian Heraldic Authority on November 15, 2007.

+Notable professors at Mount Allison include George Stanley, who designed the Canadian flag, known as the "Maple Leaf".
+Inspired by the Royal Military College of Canada's flag, Stanley's design was chosen and officially adopted on February 15, 1965, now celebrated as National Flag of Canada Day.
+Artist Alex Colville became a faculty member in Fine Arts at Mount Allison, where he taught painting from 1946 to 1963.
+American chemist James B. Sumner, who won the 1946 Nobel Prize in Chemistry, taught and performed research at Mount Allison as a teaching fellow from 1910 to 1911.

 Academics

 The mission statement of Mount Allison University promotes "the creation and dissemination of knowledge in a community of higher learning, centred on the undergraduate student and delivered in an intimate and harmonious environment".
 Mount Allison currently offers bachelor's degrees in arts, science, commerce, fine arts, and music, as well as master's degrees in biology and chemistry and biochemistry, and certificates in bilingualism.
-A Bachelor's degree in Science or Commerce with a major in Aviation has been developed in conjunction with the Moncton Flight College.
+A Bachelor's degree in Science, Arts or Commerce with a major in Aviation has been developed in conjunction with the Moncton Flight College.

-Mount Allison has the best record of Rhodes Scholars per capita in the British Commonwealth — 56 all together, and 15 in the past 16 years.

-In 2014, 76% of the student body received an entrance scholarship.

 The university's enrolment was 2,288 full-time students plus 91 part-time students in Fall 2021.